 Why all the waste when we can save the planet?

 In conclusion, composting comes with countless benefits and is an affordable, easy-to-follow procedure.
-The environment will thrive if everyone limits what they drop down their garbage disposal and minimizes their trash heap by creating a compost bin.
+The environment will thrive if everyone limits what they drop down their garbage disposal and minimizes their trash heap by creating a compost bin, whether you’re using worms to compost or going the old fashioned route.
 Much like recycling has become second nature and widespread, capitalizing on composting can make the world a better place and help nature be nurtured for its breathtaking beauty.